jeffreykegler/old_kollos/notes/misc/strand.md

 a 'left nucleotide' and a 'right nucleotide'.

 First, we define our set of "nucleobase symbols".
-The purpose of nucleobase symbols is similar to the purpose of nucleobases in DNA -- they occur where two strand "touch" and they occur in pairs.
-The matching of nucleobase pairs indicates where two strands should "touch" in order to preserve their information.

-Nuclebase symbols
-have the form `b42R`,
-and `b42L`;
-where the initial `b` means "base".
-`R` and `L` indicate, respectively, the right and left member of the base pair.
-`42` is an arbitrary number,
-chosen to make sure that every base pair is unique.
-A nucleobase symbol can occur only once.
-They must occur on the outside of a RHS.
-(Pedantically, their location defines "inside" and "outside".)

-Every pair of nucleotide rules must have a unique pair of nucleobase symbols.

-Nucleosugar symbols exist to allow non-terminals to be split in half.
+Nucleobase symbols exist to allow non-terminals to be split in half.
-Like nucleobase symbols, nucleosugars come in right and left versions.
+Nucleobases come in right and left versions.
-For example, for the symbol `A`, the nucleosugars will be `A-L` and `A-R`.
+For example, for the symbol `A`, the nucleobases will be `A-L` and `A-R`.
-The symbol `A` is called by *base symbol* of the nucleosugars `A-L` and `A-R`.
+The symbol `A` is called by *base symbol* of the nucleobases `A-L` and `A-R`.

 We will call the original grammar, before it has strand rules and symbols added to it,